Life Event: Getting Married, Forming a Domestic Partnership or Adding a Spouse or Domestic Partner due to Qualifying Life Event

 IRS recognizes same-sex couples, legally married in jurisdictions that recognize their marriages, as married for federal tax purposes.
 Learn more about how the ruling affects your tax status and City benefits.

 You have 30 days after the marriage date or the date you formed your domestic partnership to enroll your new spouse or domestic partner in City-sponsored medical, dental and vision coverage.
-Coverage begins on the date of the marriage or the date the domestic partnership was formed.
+Coverage begins on the first day of the month following date of marriage or the date the domestic partnership was formed.
 If you miss this deadline, you can enroll your new spouse or domestic partner at the next open enrollment period in the fall.
 To enroll your new spouse or domestic partner, you must complete and submit:

 - A Benefits Change Form and